cloudflare/workers-docs/content/sites/hosting-static-wordpress-sites.md

 We'll use the free Wordpress plugin [WP2Static](https://wordpress.org/plugins/static-html-output-plugin/), which generates a completely static (HTML, CSS, and JS) version of your Wordpress site.
 Using [Wrangler](https://github.com/cloudflare/wrangler), we'll publish the site to Cloudflare Workers.
 The Workers Sites functionality built into Wrangler includes support for serving and caching your site directly in Cloudflare's CDN, enabling users to view your site quickly and securely.

 ## Prerequisites

-- Administer of a Wordpress Site
+- Administrator account on your Wordpress Site
 - Able to install Wordpress Plugins

 ## Setup

 To start, we'll install the [WP2Static](https://wordpress.org/plugins/static-html-output-plugin/) plugin to export your Wordpress site to a zip file.
 In your Wordpress admin, navigate to the "Add Plugins" page, by default at `/wp-admin/plugin-install.php`.
 In the search bar, search WP2Static and confirm that the resulting plugin that you will be installing matches the plugin below.

 ![Installing the plugin](/media/wordpress--install-plugin.png)